michaelmayer-hpe/Labs/Redfish/README.md

 ## Scripting with wget or curl

-Wget and curl are non-interactive CLI network downloaders available on Linux and Windows.
+`wget` and `curl` are non-interactive CLI network downloaders available on Linux and Windows.
 They can be used to send https requests and perform actions via the iLO RESTful API.
-Sometimes, it is quicker, easier and more convenient to use them compared to a web-browser extension or the hprest tool.
+Sometimes, it is quicker, easier and more convenient to use them compared to a web-browser extension or the `hprest` tool.

 Reuse PuTTY again to log on your server.
 As an example, we'll use the following command to send a Reset signal to your iLO.
 Watch your iLO session after launching the command.

 `Host#` **`wget --header='OData-Version:4.0' --header='Content-Type:application/json' --no-check-certificate --auth-no-challenge --http-user=demopaq --http-password=password --post-data='{"Action":"Reset"}' https://10.3.222.10X/redfish/v1/Managers/1/`**

-The above command uses a basic authentication (--auth-no-challenge) and does not require any certificate from the iLO (--no-check-certificate) and uses the usual X you need to change.
+The above command uses a basic authentication (`--auth-no-challenge`) and does not require any certificate from the iLO (`--no-check-certificate`) and uses the usual `X` you need to change.

 ![iLO Reset](img/ilo-reboot.png)

-A second example shows how you can send a power off signal to multiple systems, in parallel using pdsh(1) and wget.
+A second example shows how you can send a power off signal to multiple systems, in parallel using `pdsh` and `wget`.

 When the iLO is back again, login as demopaq / password.
 From your PuTTY session, issue the following command where [X] represents a list of a single number: yours.
-To really specify a list of multiple targets, you could use: [1-9] or [1,2-4,9].
+To really specify a list of multiple targets, you could use: `[1-9]` or `[1,2-4,9]`.
 But **DON’T DO THAT today**.
 Otherwise you will kill your neighbor’s server!

-Note that in the following %h is a “placeholder” that will be replaced automatically by pdsh with each numbers in the list:
+Note that in the following `%h` is a “placeholder” that will be replaced automatically by `pdsh` with each numbers in the list:

 `Host#` **`pdsh -R exec -w 10.3.222.10[X] wget --header='OData-Version:4.0' --header='Content-Type:application/json' --no-check-certificate --auth-no-challenge --http-user=demopaq --http-password=password --post-data='{"Action":"Reset","ResetType":"ForceOff"}' https://%h/redfish/v1/Systems/1/`**